Welcome to Aquinas

 We hope that by perusing these pages you will gain a better understanding of who we are and all that we have to offer.

 Aquinas students compete in football, cross country, volleyball, basketball, swimming, soccer, cheerleading, track, golf, tennis, and baseball through the Georgia High School Association (GHSA).
-We also participate in shotgun and clay target through GISA.
+In addition, we have a sailing team, and we participate in shotgun and clay target through GISA.

 Through sports, students learn to work hard, depend on each other, and dig deep when they are struggling.
 We play to WIN every time, but we need to know how to conduct ourselves with grace and dignity regardless of the weather, the officiating, or the outcome.

 We encourage our students to hit the books hard and to join in extra-curricular activities.
-Over 90% of our student body participate in sports, drama, or one of our academic teams (Quiz Bowl, Model UN, Math League, or Science Olympiad).
+Over 90% of our student body participate in sports, drama, or one of our many other clubs/activities.

 Not only do our students take religion classes daily, but they are also required to perform works of mercy throughout the year.
 Of paramount importance is the lens through which we teach our classes, that of the Catholic Christian worldview.
 We want students to know their faith and practice their faith, now and for years to come.

-Call our admissions director to set up a tour or come in and talk about our programs, financial aid, and more.
+Call our admissions director, Tim Przybysz, to set up a tour or come in and talk about our programs, financial aid, and more.

 Sincerely,